egoist/babel-plugin-sync/README.md

 ### Make returnStatement sync

-We don't know if it's safe to make the return statement sync at all, if you're sure about this, use `// $MakeMeSync` mark explicitly.
+We don't know if it's safe to make the return statement sync at all, you can use the `await` keyword or `// $MakeMeSync` explicitly.

 ```diff
 class Foo {